Goks1730/AWS-IOT/README.md

                             FP_CBOR_CREATE_CERT_PUBLISH_TOPIC ) );
             }
         }

+ A code signing certificate based on the SHA-256 ECDSA algorithm

 /**
  * @brief MbedTLS callback for signing using the provisioned private key.
 Used for
  * signing the CSR.